-Step 4: Subcommittees analyze written and oral comments from Meeting #1 and prepare a Preliminary Review that may include a motion to remove the substance from the National List.
-The NOP publishes the next meeting announcement in the Federal Register, inviting comment on the Preliminary Reviews.
+Step 4: Subcommittees analyze written and oral comments from Meeting #1 and prepare a Preliminary Review that includes a motion to remove the substance from the National List.
+The NOP publishes the next meeting announcement in the Federal Register, inviting comment on the Preliminary Reviews, which are posted on the NOP website.

-Step 5: Written public comments submitted and analyzed by Subcommittees

-Step 6 (Public Meeting #2): Subcommittees present Preliminary Review, receive oral comment, and discuss the proposal with the full Board.
-When presented to the full NOSB, reviews will contain a motion and second taken in Subcommittee.
+Step 5: Written public comments submitted and analyzed by Subcommittees presented to the full NOSB, reviews will contain a motion and second taken in Subcommittee.
 Motions for removal based on the Preliminary Review are voted on by the full Board, and require a decisive two-thirds (2/3) majority to pass.